 How to track conversions in the post-third-party cookie world

-While today's tracking pixels still attempt to use third-party cookies in the hope that the browser may allow them (blocking of which is enthusiastically reported by Safari), in actuality they mostly rely on JavaScript code that sets a first-party cookie on the domain on which it's run.
+While today's tracking pixels still sometimes attempt to use third-party cookies in the hope that the browser may allow them (blocking of which is enthusiastically reported by Safari), in actuality they mostly rely on JavaScript code that sets a first-party cookie on the domain on which it's run.

 During a visit to a page with UTM parameters, Google Analytics code runs, sets a first-party cookie with the client ID, sends the URL/parameters to the page, and you now have all the visitor's activity attributed without any third-party cookies.